John Keel

-John Alva Keel, born Alva John Kiehle (March 25, 1930 – July 3, 2009) was an American journalist and influential UFOlogist who is best known as author of The Mothman Prophecies.
+John Alva Keel, born Alva John Kiehle (March 25, 1930 – July 3, 2009), was an American journalist and influential ufologist who is known best as author of The Mothman Prophecies.

 Early life

-Keel was born in Hornell, New York, the son of a small-time bandleader.
-His parents separated and he was raised by his grandparents.
-He was interested in magic and had his first story published in a magicians' magazine at age 12.
-He left school at the age of 16 after taking all the science courses.
+Keel was born in Hornell, New York, the son of a singer and bandleader.
+His parents soon divorced and Keel was raised by his grandparents in Perry, New York until his mother remarried.